-Find & Decorate the Perfect Tree in Clifton Park
+How to Find & Decorate the Perfect Christmas Tree in the Clifton Park Area

 Research types of trees

-Do your homework before heading out.
+Do your homework before visiting a Christmas tree farm.
 Different Christmas tree varieties offer different perks.
-For instance, if you have heavy ornaments, you'll want to go with a Douglas Fir, or if needle retention is important to you, you'll need to avoid Norway Spruce, and so forth.
+For instance, if you have heavy ornaments, you'll want to go with a Douglas Fir.
+If needle retention is important to you, you'll need to avoid Norway Spruce, and so forth.

 Decide where the tree is going to stand in your home